Do you have Wedding Packages?

 Lots and lots of lessons?

-Our group classes and private lessons are priced so most people can afford them.
+Our private lessons are priced so most people can afford them.
 We cannot offer additional discount when lessons are bought in bulk but special circumstances are offered on a case-by-case basis.

 How many classes do I have to take before I can debut my moves on the dance floor?